PKFireBarry/Borkin-Industries/TASKS.md

 - [x] Add Google Calendar button to contractor gig cards (shows on all gigs)
 - [x] Remove debugging from client-side bookings page cards
 - [x] Restyle both contractor and client cards for a more refined, Material Design-inspired look
+- [x] Make the Edit Profile button (view mode) and Save/Cancel buttons (edit mode) always fixed at the bottom of the contractor profile page, with proper padding and responsiveness.
+- [x] Refine contractor gigs page and details modal layout to match client-side booking details modal structure and visual hierarchy
+- [x] Refine contractor payments details modal to match style of gigs and bookings modals

 ---